Sci-Fi/Fantasy

 Yet hidden secrets threaten to destroy everything Deka has known.
 And with her own gifts changing, Deka must discover if she holds the key to saving Otera... or if she might be its greatest threat.

-The Merciless Ones is the second thrilling installment of the epic fantasy series in which a young heroine fights against a world that would dare tame her. - The Best American Science Fiction and Fantasy 2025
+The Merciless Ones is the second thrilling installment of the epic fantasy series in which a young heroine fights against a world that would dare tame her. - The Enchanting Lives of Others: A Novel (The Margellos World Republic of Letters)

 - That Time I Got Drunk and Saved a Human